FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

     bosh instances

-to get an overview of your deployed environment
+to get an overview of your deployed environment:

 ![](https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/BOSHINSTANCES.png)

+You can even get more details (performamnces/load) by using:

+    bosh instances --ps --details --dns --vitals

 ## Getting IPs and VM names